What is FU Money and How Do I Get Some?

 I’m with you on that.

-However, not everyone can reach financial freedom or retire early, given our current system.
-Not everyone has the ability to save money out of every paycheck or even access to bank accounts to save that money.
+However, given our current system, not everyone can reach financial freedom or retire early.
+Not everyone can save money from every paycheck or even access bank accounts.

 The poverty trap in the US is genuine, and so is the systematic racism that keeps certain groups stuck there.
 It’s disingenuous to assume that everyone can save, dig out of debt, and build FU money when there are literally people who can’t.

 Partners in Fire is about helping everyone achieve financial independence, and part of that is promoting policies that would give everyone the same ability to pursue it.
-Giving everyone a little bit of FU money would help with that, and a UBI is a great way to make it happen.
+Giving everyone a little FU money would help, and a UBI is a great way to make it happen.

-Well, we got a little off-topic there.
-Many finance writers will try to keep the political separated from the finance, and I understand.
-In a culture with so much political infighting, sometimes it’s better to appeal to everyone to ensure they get the information on reaching their savings goals.
+I understand that many finance writers will try to separate the political from the finance.
+In a culture with so much political infighting, sometimes it’s better to appeal to everyone to ensure they get the vital information they need about reaching their savings goals.

-However, I feel that personal finance is deeply tied to political policy, and I think it would be a disservice to ignore that reality.
 Not everyone will agree with my methods or takes, which is okay.
 Hopefully, we can find a way to meet in the middle to solve some of these problems inherent to our system.
-But we will never get there if we aren’t willing to talk about it and provide potential solutions.
+But we will never get there if we aren’t willing to discuss it and provide potential solutions.

 Back to FU Money

 So anyway, back to FU money.
-Now that you have all the tools you need – go out there and get yours!
+Now that you have all the necessary tools go out there and get yours!
 Start saving and investing so that you can leave a job you hate.

 4 thoughts on “What is FU Money and How Do I Get Some?”